Americans with Disabilities Act (ADA) Transition Plan

 The City of Dublin, in keeping with its ongoing efforts to serve all members of the community, is updating its Americans with Disabilities Act (ADA) self-evaluation and transition plan.

 Improving Access to City Facilities & Public Rights of Way

 The Americans with Disabilities Act (ADA) self-evaluation and transition plan update provides a comprehensive review of access for persons with disabilities to City facilities, parks, programs, services, activities, and events.
 The City will use the ADA transition plan data to determine where improvements can be made and how to incorporate the needed improvements into ongoing and future projects.

 Needed improvement will be prioritized based on a combination of the volume, type of use the facility sees, path of access between public facilities, and the severity of the issue.

-The City is seeking input from the public and organizations that support individuals with disabilities.
-This community involvement will help the City with its self-evaluation process, and better enable us to address and prioritize current and future accessibility needs.
-Please provide your comments by Friday, August 20, 2021.
+The City of Dublin recently sought input from the public and organizations that support individuals with disabilities.
+This community input will help the City with its self-evaluation process, and better enable us to address and prioritize current and future accessibility needs.
+Thank you to those who took the time to complete the survey.

 Questions and comments can be addressed to the City of Dublin’s ADA Transition Plan Project Manager, Sai Midididdi at email@example.com, by phone to (925) 833-6630 and through California Relay at 7-1-1.
 Surveys are available in alternate formats.